 Hegel in his very first analysis of how humans acquire knowledge, he establishes a very important concept and this is Universal concept or experience, which is in the realm of Natural law, for for example the word, “This,” universally is found in every human surrounding.

 But, these universal concepts undergo change constantly, for example “Now,” after a few minutes is no longer , “Now,” it becomes, “Then.”
 Hegel in his dialogue sights a, “Tree,” and sees it at one time standing then another time cut down and used to build a cabin which he calls a house.

 Hegel is very down to earth when it comes to us humans, (I say this with a grain of salt because later the same German intellectual is caught equating, people from South India i.e. Ceylon now Sri Lanka, as less than humans because they have a dark complexion).
 For more information on this read his book, The Philosophy of History, but let me continue with this piece on how humans accumulate knowledge.

 Hegel says that humans use a lot of assertions to arrive at how they perceive things around them, and those they behold in their minds.

-Hegel advises as to revisit a religious ritual, in the Christian faith, that of receiving, Bread and wine, as a cleansing ritual in their daily lives.
+Hegel advises as to revisit a religious ritual, in the Christian faith, that of receiving, Bread and wine, as a cleansing ritual.
 He assures the reader, this will lead them to nothingness.

-At his point Hegel arrives at point he trashes sensuous things, as nothing, and says animals eat them without caring, or ignore them.
+At this point, Hegel arrives at point, where he trashes sensuous things, as nothing, and says animals eat them without caring, or ignore them.

 Hegel states that what saves the situation in this case is External Objects – for he says exist with absolute certainty and truth.